it-dept-cis/RABET-V-Pilot/docs/source/Activities/Architecture_Review_Methodology.md

 The Architectural Maturity scores and component mappings are used to help assess the risk that changes to the product will negatively impact the security services.
 These are used in the [Testing Rules Determination Activity](/Activities/Testing_Rules_Determination.md) to identify how to test the product changes.
 Higher architectural maturity scores, in conjunction with process maturity scores; may indicate the need for less testing required to validate that changes have not created increased risk in the product.

-The Architecture Review activity is supplied with architecture diagrams, architecture descriptions, and interview sessions to confirm the architectural details and threat model the product.
+The Architecture Review activity is supplied with architecture diagrams, architecture descriptions, and interview sessions to confirm the architectural details and threat model of the product.

 > Code may be requested in the pilot in order to determine if it significantly improves the reliability of the architecture review.